 - Check the amount of food recommended for your cat’s CURRENT weight.
 If there’s a range (from … to …), choose the smaller amount.

-- Multiply this number by 0.6.
-You can use 0.9, or something in between, if your cat is severely obese.
+- Multiply this number by 0.7.
+You can also use 0.9 if your cat is severely obese.
 The latter will prevent too-rapid weight loss.

-NOTE: If there are no recommended feeding guidelines, use this: an overweight cat needs 130 × (weight in kilos)0.4 or 130 × (weight in lbs. × 0.45)0.4 f.
-Multiply this number by 0.6 or 0.9 to get the amount of calories your cat needs for healthy weight loss.
+NOTE: If there are no recommended feeding guidelines, use this: a cat needs 130 × (weight in kilos)0.4 or 130 × (weight in lbs. × 0.45)0.4 Calories of food per day.
+If your cat is obese, multiply this amount by 0.7, and you will get the amount of Calories to feed to your cat.

 - Weigh your cat again in two weeks.
-Most likely, his or her weight will be reduced.
+Most likely, his or her weight will be lower.
 Recheck the label and lower the amount of food again.

 Cat’s diet calculation example #1:

-Adult cat weighs 7 kg.
+The adult cat weighs 7 kg.
 It is not known what his ideal weight should be, but physical body shape evaluation reveals that the cat is obese.
-Owner uses cat food which states that a 7-kg cat should consume 80-90 grams of cat food daily to maintain the weight.
+The owner uses cat food which states that a 7-kg cat should consume 80-90 grams of cat food daily to maintain the weight.

 Cat’s diet calculation example #2:

 The same cat as above, obese.
-Owner uses cat food that states that 100 grams of the food contains 364 kcal.
+The owner uses cat food that states that 100 grams of the food contain 364 kcal.